cjsun42/essays/README.md

 This image is hosted on [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:The_Bug_Peek.jpg) and was runner-up for Wikimedia Commons Picture of the Year for 2021.

-Image controls are located in the top-left corner of the image and can be seen when hovering over the image.
+<span style="color:#964B00">**Image controls are located in the top-left corner of the image and can be seen when hovering over the image.
 These controls support image zoom, rotation, full-screen viewing, and repositioning to the start position.
-Panning can be performed with keyboard arrow keys or by mouse click-and-drag.
+Panning can be performed with keyboard arrow keys or by mouse click-and-drag.**</span>

 Image information can be seen when hovering the cursor over the info icon located in the top-right corner of the image.
 The Image information popover includes the image title, description, attribution statement, and reuse rights.